AdsPostX/examples/react-native/PerkswallEmbeddedRN/README.md

 ## Example Usage

 In the [`ProductDetailScreen`](src/screens/product_detail_screen.js) component, the `WebView` is used to display a HTML page.
 JavaScript is injected to listen for messages from the web content, which are then handled in the `onMessage` callback.
 Navigation events are intercepted to prevent certain URLs from loading.

+## Note
+Please review .env.example file, create .env file and assign valid values for environment variables which has been mentioned in .env.example.